COVID-19 Updates and Information

 The Perron Centre

-From Friday 27 March staff and team members will be working from home but we are still able to answer all of your queries.
+Team members from the Perron Centre will be working from home but we are still able to answer all of your queries.
 You can still contact us on the main switchboard numbers for Western Australia and Tasmania.

 Outside of appointments you can communicate with our Client Experience team Service Co-ordinators on CETenquiries@visability.com.au